Have you ever noticed how quick we are to project our own views on to everyone else? I am guilty of this.

 One day Steph and I were discussing abortion when she said to me, “Do you realize how many women have had abortions?”
 Her heart of compassion was obvious as her eyes filled with tears.
 Her voice cracked as she continued, “And here we (the pro-life movement) are screaming ‘baby killers!’”

-“Almost one in every three American women will have an abortion by age 45.”
+“Almost American women will have an abortion by age 45.”

 I desperately want to overcome the stereotype that those who are pro-life don’t care about women.
 The truth is that most of us care very much about women.